roccomuso/iot-433mhz/README.md

 ## API

 Below every single API available is documented.
 Too lazy to copy and paste? just download and import the Postman collection ([download](https://github.com/roccomuso/iot-433mhz/blob/master/other/IoT-433Mhz.json.postman_collection)).

+**Tip**: The iot-433mhz server requires a basic Authentication also for the API calls.
+Username and Password are defined inside the *config.json* file (default username and password: root, root).

 - <code>GET /api/settings/get</code>
 Return the current settings.
 Useful to see notification status.